openstack-k8s-operators/data-plane-adoption/docs/openstack/glance_adoption.md

 However, if a Ceph backend is used, the `customServiceConfig` parameter should be used to inject the right configuration to the `GlanceAPI` instance.

-Make sure the Ceph related secret exists in the `openstack` namespace:
+Make sure the Ceph-related secret exists in the `openstack` namespace:

 ```
 $ oc get secrets | grep ceph